Sales strategies examples: 15+ field-proven tactics that work right away

 The exact procedure:

-• Follow-up 2 (after 1 month): Share an update on changes in the industry or new funding opportunities
+- Follow-up 2 (after 1 month): share an update on changes in the industry or new funding opportunities

-The results: 40% of his “no's” turned to “yes” within 6 months.
-Customers regularly said, “You're the only broker who really helps us instead of just selling.”
+The results: 40% of his "no"s turned to "yes" within 6 months.
+Customers regularly said: "You're the only broker who really helps us instead of just selling."

-Sales strategies Examples of closing techniques
+Sales strategies examples for closing techniques

 Example 13: The continuity rule

-The situation: A software vendor found that customers wanted free demos, testing phases, and advice, but then disappeared.
-He introduced the “Value Trading Rule”: For every service on his part, he required a commitment from the customer.
+The situation: A software seller found that customers wanted free demos, trial periods and advice — but then disappeared.
+He introduced the "Value Trading Rule": for every service on his part, he required a commitment from the customer.

 The exact procedure: